CommonAccord/Site-Org/Doc/IAuth/Scratch/README.md

+# Overview of this IAuth and CommonAccord Collaboration

+**Generic Use Case Use of Authorized by Agreement Protected Data Sharing by Business with City Government.
+OpenID Connect for Tightly Integrated Business, Legal and Technical Transaction Between Two Parties.**

-The basic Use Case is:
+## Boston Business Hub The basic Use Case is:

 USE CASE is that a Business Shares Data Only ONCE and Releases Data Already Shared by Permission for Re-Use.
 This is a ReStore Data ReUse Demo!

-Data Elements:
+## Data Elements:

 1. First a business owner files an Inquiry Form:
 Use the data of the inquiry form http://businesshub.boston.gov/apex/SubmitCase